izzypt/Certified_Solutions_Architectet_SAA-C03/README.md

 **Answer:** **Network Load Balancer (NLB).** The keywords "Static IP" and "TCP" are the dead giveaways for NLB.

 Now let's explore **Auto Scaling Groups (ASG)**.
 They are the "partners in crime" for ELB, as they automatically add or remove the instances the ELB talks to.

+# 🏗️ **ALB (Application Load Balancer - http, https, WebSocket)**

+- It's a Layer 7 (http)
+- Load balancing to multiple HTTP applications accross machines (ex: target groups)
+- Load balancing to multiple applications on the same machine (ex: container)
+- Supportfot HTTP/2 and WebSocket
+- Support redirects (from HTTP to HTTPS for example)
+- Routing tables to different target groups:
+  - Routing based on path in URL (example.com/users & example.com/posts)
+  - Routing based on hostname in URL (one.example.com & other.example.com)
+  - Routing based on Query String, Headers (example.com/users?id=123&order=false)

+ ALB is a great fit for micro services & container-based application (example: Docker & Amazon ECS) because it has a port mapping feature to redirect to a dynamic port in ECS.

+ ALB target groups can be :
+ - EC2 instances (can be managed by auto scaling group) - HTTP
+ - ECS tasks (managed by ECS itself) - HTTP
+ - Lambda functions - HTTP request is tanslated into a JSON event